-After you have finished this course you may want to go on to further study e.g. the Level 3 BTEC, then onto higher education such as a nursing, midwifery, childcare or social work degree.
+After you have finished this course, you may wish to go on to further study e.g. the Level 3 BTEC, then onto higher education such as a nursing, midwifery, childcare or social work degree.

 Alternatively, you might want to find work in the health and social care sector as a trainee or apprentice.